The Story Behind Paperific

 This article was originally printed in “Cardmaking, Stamping & Papercraft” magazine, volume 18-08.

-Twenty two years ago, an Australian event was born from Stacey Apeitos’ love of papercrafts.
+Twenty four years ago, an Australian event was born from Stacey Apeitos’ love of papercrafts.
 Since then, the event has successfully grown into what we now call Paperific.
 There were plenty of tears and smiles at that time, so Cassie Bellemore spoke with Naomi Swan and Roby Sainsbury-Vale to find out more.

 Melbourne Paper Arts was first held in St Kilda Town Hall in 2000 and was the vision of Stacey Apeitos, who was the founder and manager of the expo.
 Five years later, the name changed to Paperific to avoid confusion with other papercraft shows in Sydney and Brisbane.
 Since 2008, Paperific holds at the Melbourne Showgrounds.